hres/dotnet-api-poc/README.md

   - measure and publish test results
 - sanitize requests
   - prevent common attack vectors like SQL injection or regex explosion by restricting wildcards and validating user input
-- use versioning when implementing/deprecat functionality
+- use versioning when implementing/deprecating functionality
-- API should be well documented and bilingual, preferably using OpenAPI specification generating tools
+- API should be well documented and bilingual using OpenAPI specification, possibly with generating tools
 - provide point of contact and SLA in documentation
 - issues related to IP filtering, authentication, rate-limiting, throttling, etc. should be handle at a higher level